Skip to content

 Is City College of San Francisco Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of City College of San Francisco earn a median of $45,805, roughly in line with national averages for graduates.
+Ten years out, alumni of City College of San Francisco earn a median of $45,805, roughly in line with the national average for college graduates.

 $34,896